Axminster: Bus

-There is also a 688 bus on Thursdays from rural villages such as Hawkchurch.
+Axminster is served by multiple bus companies.
+First is AVMT buses which runs to surroundings towns and villages.
+Secondly is Stagecoach South West with services to Honiton and Exeter.
+Next is First South West running to Chard and Taunton.
+Finally, First Hampshire & Dorset run services to Bridport, Dorchester and Weymouth.

 Coach Excursions

 Lomax Tours run coach day trips from Axminster to places of interest.

 Air

 Axminster is 23 miles away from Exeter Airport by road.